viplix3/Image-Colorization-CNN/README.md

 	align="center"
 />

-At this point of time, the model was trained for 20 epochs with dataset having approximately 900 images of human portraits only.
-It is coloring most of the images as brown as that is the most prominent color in human portraits because of human skin.
-Now I will add a few images with vivid colors in them and reduce the images of human portraits.

 #### After 220 epochs

+As previously this model was trained only for portraits, it saw a majority of pictures with different textures of brown in the form of skin of people, so it is coloring most of the images brown.
+I will run a few more epochs by adding more images with vivid colors in them and that will be the beta version of image coloring model.

 <img
 	src=/images/beta/input220.png
 	align="center"